ampproject/amphtml/spec/amp-email-format.md

 [/tip]

 ### CSS Restrictions
-The AMP4EMAIL validator spec does not contain CSS restrictions beyond the [standard AMP CSS restrictions]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages.md', locale=doc.locale).url.path}}).
+The AMP4EMAIL validator spec does not contain CSS restrictions beyond the [standard AMP CSS restrictions](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages.html).
 However, email clients may have their own CSS restrictions.

 For example, in Gmail, the allowed list of CSS properties and values can be found at [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).